b1ueb1ues/b1ueb1ues.github.io/README.md

 #### (means that you should add some score yourself to unit have that kind of abilities)
 - Ex-skills(Co-abilities)
 - Shapeshift
-- Dragon's Law
 - Phraeganoth/Physian/Demon Bane
-- Slayer's Strength/Striker's Strength
+- Slayer's Strength/Striker's Strength except for special page

 ## Conditional dps is reference to :
 #### (means that you should reduce this part of dps to unit have that kind of abilities by your own opinion)